Hyflex Learning within the Master of Teaching Program@KU Leuven

 Why Hyflex Learning@KU Leuven?

 KU Leuven, one of Europe’s oldest universities, is dedicated to education and research in nearly all fields (more info on https://edtechbooks.org/-hqW).
-As can be seen on the map below, KU Leuven boasts fourteen campuses, spread across 9 cities in Flanders, the northern part of Belgium.
+As can be seen in the map in Figure 1 below, KU Leuven boasts fourteen campuses, spread across 9 cities in Flanders, the northern part of Belgium.
 KU Leuven also offers the Master of Teaching Program, which in Dutch is called ‘Educatieve Master’ (https://edtechbooks.org/-PgYy).
 In September 2019, KU Leuven started with EDU, a brand new concept for Teacher Training (https://edtechbooks.org/-VyN).

 The institutional goals of the transformative EDU@KU Leuven program are the following: